Lemonade homeowners insurance review

-Annual “Giveback.”
+- Annual “Giveback.”
 The company donates unused premiums to the nonprofits of your choosing.
 At its first annual donations event in 2017, the company donated over $1 million to causes for issues like COVID-19 relief, homelessness, racial justice projects and LGBTQI suicide.

 Where does Lemonade fall short?

 Lemonade does a lot of things right with its modern twist on property insurance, but there are a few sour notes to look out for.

-Not available in every state.
-As of this writing, Lemonade is available in Arizona, Arkansas (renters only), California, Connecticut, DC, Georgia, Illinois, Indiana, Iowa (renters only), Maryland, Michigan, Nevada, New Jersey, New Mexico (renters only), New York, Ohio, Oregon, Pennsylvania, Rhode Island (renters and condo only), Tennessee, Texas, Virginia and Wisconsin.
+- Not available in every state.
+As of this writing, Lemonade is available in Arizona, California, Connecticut, DC, Georgia, Illinois, Indiana, Maryland, Michigan, Nevada, New Jersey, New York, Ohio, Oregon, Pennsylvania, Rhode Island (renters and condo only), Tennessee, Texas, Virginia and Wisconsin.